troykelly/contractorpay/README.md

-# Contractor Pay Estimator
+# Contractor Tools

-This repository contains a simple static web application that helps Australian contractors estimate how much of their invoiced income they should set aside for tax and GST.
+This repository contains a suite of utilities for independent contractors.
+The first tool is the **Contractor Pay Estimator**, a simple web application that helps Australian contractors estimate how much of their invoiced income they should set aside for tax and GST.

-The application is completely client side and hosted using GitHub Pages from the [`docs/`](docs/) directory.
+The tools are completely client side and are hosted using GitHub Pages from the [`docs/`](docs/) directory.
 It allows you to input your daily rate, select a date range and state, and it automatically calculates the working days in that period (excluding weekends and public holidays).
 GST is fixed at 10% with an optional **Collect GST** checkbox.
 Toggle it and adjust approximate tax rates to see how much money you might bank after setting aside tax.